The Hand That Signed the Paper: Later reception

-While the novel had somewhat faded from the media spotlight by 1996, the debate continued in academic and literary publications.
-By February 1996, three books on the saga had been released: an anthology of newspaper articles and television and radio transcripts called The Demidenko File; a tell-all book by Darville's friend Natalie Jane Prior named The Demidenko Diary; and a book by the literary critic and author Andrew Riemer under the title The Demidenko Debate.
-In June, Robert Manne's The Culture of Forgetting: Helen Demidenko and the Holocaust was also published.
+By February 1996, three books on the controversy had been released: an anthology of newspaper articles and television and radio transcripts titled The Demidenko File; a tell-all book by Darville's friend Natalie Jane Prior titled The Demidenko Diary; and a book by Riemer titled The Demidenko Debate.
+In June, Manne's The Culture of Forgetting: Helen Demidenko and the Holocaust was published.

-Manne was highly critical of the novel, writing, "I found the book laughably inadequate to its subject and unmistakably antisemitic...I found it morally and historically shallow, coarse and cold, even technically quite incompetent".
-Manne argued that no "civilised" European publisher or literary judging panel would have even considered the novel, and that the saga demonstrated the Australian literary establishment's "provincial liberal naivety, historical ignorance and sentimental multiculturalism".
-Riemer gave a more sympathetic assessment of the novel in The Demidenko Debate.
-Riemer admitted that he was troubled by parts of the novel's subtext, but that upon his initial reading he had kept reminding himself that its author must have inherited some of her Ukrainian family's prejudices.
-He described his view of the novel at the time as being that it was "anti-Semitic in a limited and on the whole tolerable sense".
-Riemer defended the novel as a work of fiction, and wrote that critics' lack of understanding of the genre led to "many passionate but often ill-founded expressions of outrage".
+Manne was highly critical of the novel, writing, "I found the book laughably inadequate to its subject and unmistakably antisemitic ...
+I found it morally and historically shallow, coarse and cold, even technically quite incompetent".
+Manne argued that no "civilised" European publisher or literary judging panel would have considered the novel, and that the saga demonstrated the Australian literary establishment's "provincial liberal naivety, historical ignorance and sentimental multiculturalism".
+Riemer gave a more sympathetic assessment in The Demidenko Debate.
+He admitted that he was troubled by parts of the novel's subtext, but that he had felt upon his initial reading that the novel was "antisemitic in a limited and on the whole tolerable sense".
+Riemer defended the novel as a work of fiction and wrote that critics' blurring of the boundaries between fiction and discursive writing led to "many passionate but often ill-founded expressions of outrage".
+In a 1997 paper contrasting the reactions of Manne and Riemer, the cultural studies scholar McKenzie Wark wrote that Riemer had used the novel to defend an liberal view of tolerance and to criticise simplistic narratives of good and evil.

-Riemer and other defenders of the novel argued that much of the fervour surrounding the novel was driven by the Jewish community.
-Riemer noted that the controversy was strongest in Melbourne, where the Jewish community is more conservative and Orthodox than in Sydney.
+Riemer and other defenders of the novel suggested that much of the fervour had been driven by the Jewish community.
+He noted that the controversy was strongest in Melbourne, where the Jewish community is more tight-knit and Orthodox than in Sydney.
 In January 1996, a cartoon published in The Australian had shown Darville impaled on a hanukkiah.
-Darville herself attributed criticism of her novel to the "Jewish lobby".
-Others, however, argued forcefully against this claim.
-Manne noted that the Australian Jewish press was not particularly critical of the novel until after the backlash had already erupted in mainstream newspapers, and that Jewish organisations had played a minimal role in the controversy.
-The journalist Michael Gawenda concurred, pointing out that many of the book's fiercest critics were not Jewish, while some of the book's strongest defenders, including Andrew Riemer and Peter Singer, were.
-Critics also contested Riemer's suggestion that Darville's opponents had attempted to censor her, insisting that there was no evidence that meaningful threats of legal action against the book were ever made.
+Others, however, disputed this claim.
+Manne said that the Australian Jewish press was not particularly critical of the novel until after the backlash had already erupted in mainstream newspapers, and that Jewish organisations had played a minimal role in the controversy.
+The journalist Michael Gawenda concurred, pointing out that many of the book's fiercest critics were not Jewish, while some of the book's strongest defenders, including Riemer and Singer, were.
+Critics of the novel also contested Riemer's suggestion that Darville's opponents had attempted to censor her, saying that there was no evidence that meaningful threats of legal action against the book were ever made.